unparalleled-js/docs-1/developing-connectors/sdk/methods.md

 ```

 ### Testing
 The SDK console only allows testing of actions and triggers.
-To test your reusable method, write an action which encapsulates it.
+To test your reusable method, write an action that encapsulates it.

 ### Summary
 Reusable methods are powerful tools that can make development more efficient.
 It is especially useful when making schema introspection calls within the `object_definitions` or `input_schema` lambdas.